radavis/radavis.github.io/_posts/2016-05-07-retropie-on-the-zero.markdown

 ## Wrap Up

 This isn't by any means a full step-by-step guide.
+Part of the fun of this is gathering the hardware and figuring out how to set it all up.

 If you are looking for more info, check out the following resources.

 * [RetroPie Wiki](https://github.com/RetroPie/RetroPie-Setup/wiki)
 * [RetroPie Fourm](https://retropie.org.uk/forum/)